The Famous Five (Canada): Opinions on the Famous Five

 The famous five were women rights advocates, however, advocacy was a lifestyle to them.
 Each of the famous five women had strong beliefs in other aspects of life that they would protest for.
-Some individuals believed they were powerful women but others took no interest in their fights.
-Such as opposition to non-white immigration and their successful campaigns to have eugenics legislation introduced in Canadian provinces, which resulted in the sterilization of thousands of those deemed "mentally deficient" or "insane" in Alberta and elsewhere.
+Some individuals believed they were powerful women but others took no interest in their fights or even actively opposed some of their ideas, such as opposition to non-white immigration and their successful campaigns to have eugenics legislation introduced in Canadian provinces, which resulted in the sterilization of thousands of those deemed "mentally deficient" or "insane" in Alberta and elsewhere.
 Emily Murphy was not shy with her opinions and her outspoken nature had a tendency to give her a negative reputation.
 She wrote letters of her opinions to police chiefs, government officials, social service agencies and judicial officials about the extent of drug traffic and possible cures.
-Nellie McClung was known as the most memorable and popular of the famous five.
+Nellie McClung was known as the most memorable and popular of the Famous Five.
 Her causes included women's right to vote, prohibition, women in the church and women in public life.
 Henrietta Muir Edwards was described as "tenacious" with her work with prohibition.

 The five women were activists in a variety of areas in their pursuit to better the conditions for women and children.
 Emily Murphy dealt with single mothers and issues of child support, child welfare, and adoption by lobbying for women's rights.
 Nellie McClung favoured free medical and dental treatment for school children as well as mothers' allowances and better property rights for women.
 She was open to divorce and birth control but opposed the sale and use of liquor.
 Louise McKinney believed strongly in the "evils of alcohol" and pushed to enact prohibition measures.
 She advocated excluding cigarettes from parcels sent to soldiers in World War I in 1917.
 She supported reasonable measures for social welfare and health as well as introducing bills intended to make prohibition more effective, to improve the lot of immigrants and bring better security to widows.
 She was responsible for the introduction of a motion which led to the Dower Act.
 Irene Parlby in her position as cabinet minister in Alberta pursued these goals expressed by McKinney.
 Henrietta Edwards worked with property law and sought to protect women and children.